 Specific requirements for the pool dimensions and specifications are outlined in the rules book.
 Any regulations for the competition pool (i.e., restricted use of boards/paddles due to timing equipment) must be communicated in the NCAA Participant Manual.
 During diving, any areas in the competition pool that are viewable from the diving boards/platforms should be closed off and swimming should only be allowed in the warm-up pools.
-A desired minimum of 10 warm-up/cool-down lanes should be available.
+A desired minimum of 10 warm-up/ cooldown lanes should be available.

 Pool Measurement.
 If the facility has permanent, non-movable walls in the competition course and has not previously submitted a certified survey of the pool it must be completed prior to the meet to substantiate the legitimacy of the competition course.
-Hosts should send a copy of the survey to the NCAA staff liaison prior to the championships.
+Hosts should send a copy of the survey to the NCAA championship manager prior to the championships.
 The pool must be surveyed prior to the meet to substantiate any records that may be set.
-Hosts should send a copy of the survey to the NCAA liaison prior to the championships.
+Hosts should send a copy of the survey for the championships.